Four more Australians test positive for coronavirus on Diamond Princess

 The surge in the number of infections on board comes after the death toll from the virus in mainland China rose by 97 on Sunday (local time) – the largest in a single day since the coronavirus outbreak in December.

-In a press conference early Tuesday morning (Australian time), World Health Organisation chief Tedros Adhanom said the spread of coronavirus cases among people who have not been to China could be “the spark that becomes a bigger fire”.
+Early on Tuesday (Australian time), World Health Organisation chief Tedros Adhanom said the spread of coronavirus cases among people who have not been to China could be “the spark that becomes a bigger fire”.

 “We should really fight hard as one human race to fight this virus before it gets out of control.”